Levintsky/ML-tutorial/Algorithms/NLP-LM.md

 	- sentence #1 (En) - sentence #2 (Fr) with masked loss;
 - N Subramani, S Bowman, and K Cho.
 Can unconditional language models recover arbitrary sentences? arxiv'19
 - A Holtzman, J Buys, M Forbes, A Bosselut, D Golub, and Y Choi.
 Learning to write with cooperative discriminators.
 CoRR'18

+## Misc
+- Few shot learners:
+	- GPT-3;
+	- It's Not Just Size That Matters: Small Language Models Are Also Few-Shot Learners.
+		- 小模型也可few-shot;
+		- **Pattern-Exploiting**: 把downstream tasks转为完形填空问题;
+	- Tsinghua: **P-Tuning**: GPT Understands, Too.
+- 停不下来问题:
+	- Consistency of a Recurrent Language Model With Respect to Incomplete Decoding.
+ICML'20
+	- CUHK: A Theoretical Analysis of the Repetition Problem in Text Generation.
+AAAI'21